ya-pulser/munin-arris-plugin/README.md

   * Munin [http://munin-monitoring.org/](http://munin-monitoring.org/) - monitoring software
   * Arris 900s - cable modem using DOCSIS 3.0 technology
   * munin-arris-plugin - munin-plugin to monitor Internet connection using the Arris modem
+  * my munin-node runs on Raspberry Pi computer and has a very low requirements.

 Installation:
 =============
 You should have up and running installation of Munin.
 Two options:
-  - copy scripts to /etc/munin/plugins/
+  - copy scripts (*.sh) to /etc/munin/plugins/
   - ln -S the scripts to the /etc/munin/plugins right from the git fetched repository

 Restart munin-node (sudo /etc/init.d/munin-node restart).